Wondering what to do in Mũi Né and Phan Thiết? Here’s a little guide based on both my trips here!

 I’m so lucky to have found myself in Vietnam during a year where most of the world shut down.
 Because the country took such strict measures in the beginning, things returned mostly to normal after a month or so.
 Since then I’ve been able to travel to more places than I did on my firs trip.
 Back in 2016, I was able to visit Saigon and the Mekong Delta, Hoi An and Da Nang, Halong Bay, and Hanoi.

 Now that I’ve been in Saigon, I’ve been able to explore it so much more, including District 5 and Cholon, District 1, and more areas like Thao Dien and Binh Thanh.
-I’ve also gone to Sapa to learn about the Red Dzao tribe, up to Phong Nha and its impressive caves, Vinh Long for a more in-depth time in the Mekong, and Mu Cang Chai to catch the last of the rice fields.
+I’ve also gone to Sapa to learn about the Red Dzao tribe, up to Phong Nha and its impressive caves, Vinh Long and Can Tho for a more in-depth time in the Mekong, historical Hue, quirky Dalat, and Mu Cang Chai to catch the last of the rice fields.
 I still have quite a few months left, so I’m excited to plan even more trips!